Search and Replace across all Repositories in a GitLab Instance

 makes additional requests in order to fetch all repositories

 does not let you specify the git depth for the repositories.
-In general we would like to have a shallow clone since the history is not important for us and it would reduce network bandwith + disk space a lot.
+In general, we would like to have a shallow clone since the history is not important for us and it would reduce network bandwidth and disk space a lot.

 Substitution

-As already explained we want to replace all occurences of docker-cache.example.com
+As already explained, we want to replace all occurrences of docker-cache.example.com

 with docker.io

 .
-Since the mirror only applies to container deployed into Kubernetes, our script should only trigger for helm chart files.
+Since the mirror only applies to containers deployed into Kubernetes, our script should only trigger for Helm chart files.

-The replacements lets you specify an array in case you have multiple different pull through proxies defined.
+The replacements let you specify an array in case you have multiple different pull-through proxies defined.

 #!/bin/bash